aditya43/serverless-aws/README.md

     * All values must be of same scaler type.
     * Do not allow duplicate values.
     * No empty sets allowed.
+- `Lists` are ordered collection of values.
+    * Can have multiple data types.

 ----------------------------------------